cybozu-go/placemat/docs/resource.md

 - `uefi`: BIOS mode of the VM.
     - If false: The VM will load Qemu's default BIOS (SeaBIO) and enable iPXE boot by a net device.
     - If true: The VM loads OVMF as BIOS and disable iPXE boot by a net device.
+- `tpm`: Create Trusted Platform Module(TPM) for the VM.
+This feature requires [swtpm](https://github.com/stefanberger/swtpm).
+    - If false: Provide no TPM device.
+    - If true: Provide a TPM device as `/dev/tpm0` on the VM.

 ### `image` volume